mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 When we examine these failures, we find two categories.

-1. **Non-regretted failures:** in these cases, the failure is a blessing in disguise, because it prevents us from forming an underspecified request.
+1. **Non-regretted failures:** In these cases, the failure is a blessing in disguise, because it prevents us from forming an underspecified request.

-2. **Regretted failures:** these are failures where the user's request is perfectly reasonable and
-   unambiguous: we'd prefer that the user's code work, and do what they expect.
+2. **Regretted failures:** These are failures where the user's request is perfectly reasonable and unambiguous.
+We'd prefer that the user's code work, and does what they expect.

 One example of a "non-regretted failure" is a generic speed function, which divides a distance by a time and returns the results in the natural derived unit: